 • In a large pot over medium-low heat, melt butter, oil, chocolate, and cocoa together until fully melted and smooth.
 Remove from heat.

-• Mix in sugar and vanilla extract.
-Add in eggs, 1 at a time, stirring vigorously before the next addition.
+• Mix in 2 cups granulated sugar and 1 1/2 teaspoons vanilla extract.
+Add in 4 large eggs, 1 at a time, stirring vigorously before the next addition.
 After all four eggs have been mixed in, the batter should be thick and smooth without that granular look to it.
-Add in the remaining dry ingredients and stir gently until just combined.
+Add in the 1/4 teaspoon baking powder, 1/2 teaspoon salt, and 1 1/2 cups all-purpose flour and stir gently until just combined.
 Do not over mix.

-• Fold in milk chocolate chips and walnuts if using, and pour batter into prepared pan.
+• Fold in the 1/2 cup semi-sweet chocolate chips and 1/2 cup chopped walnuts, if using, and pour batter into prepared pan.
 Smooth the top and bake 30-35 minutes.
 Cool at least 15 minutes before cutting and serving.
-Or, cool completely and frost, if you’d like.
+Or, cool completely and frost, if you'd like.

 Notes